kailash-manasarovar/statement/docs/timeline/2025/may.md

     - Mrs Wasserman shut me out of the house while it was going on - as in I was standing at the front door and she shut it on me.
     - I was upset by that.
     - And then I heard Steve say from inside, *is that Katharine?*, to Mrs Wasserman while I was standing at the door wondering what to do, and then, *of course KATHARINE (emphasized) can be here*.
+    - Was she hoping to add herself to the list of potential surrogates given already successful pregnancies from my eggs?

 - As well as all this, I was picking up strong signals about pregnancy from Mrs Wasserman particularly - but also from Steve and Mrs Wasserman's nephew Jonathan.
 - Steve kept telling me how Jonathan has eight children; *eight Katharine, eight!*.